microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgIdentityB2XUserFlowLanguage.md

   - `[UserId <String>]`: The unique identifier of user
   - `[WindowsHelloForBusinessAuthenticationMethodId <String>]`: The unique identifier of windowsHelloForBusinessAuthenticationMethod

 `OVERRIDESPAGES <IMicrosoftGraphUserFlowLanguagePage[]>`: Collection of pages with the overrides messages to display in a user flow for a specified language.
-This collection only allows to modify the content of the page, any other modification is not allowed (creation or deletion of pages).
+This collection only allows you to modify the content of the page, any other modification isn't allowed (creation or deletion of pages).
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.

 ## RELATED LINKS